-Students should not arrive at school before 7:30 a.m.
-Once a student arrives on campus, they may not leave without permission from the office staff.
-Students arriving after 8:20 a.m. must report to the office and are counted tardy.
+Students may arrive at school starting at 7:30 a.m.
+Students must remain on campus unless permission from the office staff is granted.
+Students arriving after 8:20 a.m. must report to the office to check in.

 We welcome and encourage parents to volunteer and visit our campus.
-In order to assure student and staff safety, it is our policy that everyone visiting school grounds between the hours of 7:30 a.m. to 4:30 p.m. report directly to the office to sign in and to receive a visitor's badge, through our visitor verification system.
+To assure student and staff safety, it is our policy that everyone visiting school grounds between the hours of 7:30 a.m. to 4:30 p.m. report directly to the office to sign in and to receive a visitor's badge, through our visitor verification system.
 Please make sure to bring your valid identification.